 Miriam Torres (415-352-3631 firstname.lastname@example.org) holds a Master of Urban and Regional Planning degree from the University of California, Los Angeles.
 She received a Bachelor of Science degree in Conservation and Resource Studies from the University of California, Berkeley.
 Miriam has extensive experience working on rural and urban water issues throughout California.
 She previously worked to increase access to water resources and open space in environmental justice communities.
 Miriam led a collaborative process to plan multi-benefit parks in Compton and Lynwood; she worked on policy and legislation to expand access to safe drinking water in the Central Valley, and Maywood; she increased community participation in the Integrated Regional Water Management Plans of the Coachella Valley, and Los Angeles.

 Linda Scourtis (415-352-3644 firstname.lastname@example.org) holds a Bachelor of Arts degree in Urban Studies and Planning from San Francisco State University, with a background in conservation and biology from the University of Maryland.
 Since joining BCDC’s staff in 1993, she has developed policy for the Bay Plan and the Seaport Plan, and serves as staff liaison to the Seaport Planning Advisory Committee.
-She also authored a series of evaluations of the Commission¹s federal coastal management program.
+She also authored a series of evaluations of the Commission's federal coastal management program.
 As oil spill program manager, she has participated as the BCDC representative and as a member of the Incident Command liaison staff during spill responses, including the 2007 Cosco Busan incident.
-She maintains a 24-hour HAZWOPER certification and was a primary contributor to the regional U.S. Coast Guard Potential Places of Refuge contingency program for ships in distress.
+She maintains a 24-hour HAZWOPER certification and was a primary author of the regional U.S. Coast Guard Potential Places of Refuge contingency program for ships in distress.
+In expanding BCDC’s spill program to include hazards such as earthquakes, Linda has been awarded the state Emergency Management Specialist Certification.

 Marc Zeppetello (415-352-3655 email@example.com) received a Bachelor of Science Degree in Resources Management from the State University of New York College of Environmental Science and Forestry and a Juris Doctor degree from UC Berkeley Law (Boalt Hall).
 Prior to joining BCDC as Chief Counsel in September 2015, Mr. Zeppetello was a partner at a San Francisco law firm; he practiced environmental and land use law for 29 years at several firms, first in Washington, D.C. and since 1989 in San Francisco, with an emphasis on the Clean Water Act, cleanup of contaminated property and cost recovery, environmental review under California and federal law, hazardous waste management, and the Clean Air Act.
 Immediately after graduating from law school, Marc was a law clerk for a judge on the United States Court of Appeals for the Ninth Circuit.
 Prior to law school, he worked at an environmental consulting firm for two years preparing environmental review documents for a wide range of Bay Area land use projects.